GLOBAL SELLING BLOG

 Free Carrier (FCA):

-The seller is responsible for the delivery of the goods to a destination that is specified by the buyer.
+In a free carrier, the seller is responsible for the delivery of the goods to a destination that is specified by the buyer.

 Free Alongside Ship (FAS):